MTO EKS Installation#

 kubectl wait --for=condition=ready pod -n multi-tenant-operator --all --timeout=300s

-List the routes to access the URL of MTO Console
+List the ingresses to access the URL of MTO Console

 What's Next#